 - are developed in opaque ways by standard organizational processes that are only very indirectly (and inadequately) user- or citizen-accountable, and subject to various undue pressures;

 - make dubious crypto requirements, such as “national crypto standards”, including custom elliptic cryptographic curves, that leave substantial doubts about the ability of certain national agencies (and potentially others) to bypass them;

 - certify devices that are embedded into or critically connected to other devices that are not subject to the same certification processes;

-Wikileaks recent revelations, about the widespread availability of CIA hacking tools in the deep web, has made it clear that large corporate, financial and public institutions – and of course simple citizens – are much more exposed to scalable and targeted endpoint attacks by an eveer larger number of competitors, criminals and abusive states, than previously thought.
+Wikileaks recent revelations, about the widespread availability of CIA hacking tools in the deep web, has made it clear that large corporate, financial and public institutions – and of course simple citizens – are much more exposed to scalable and targeted endpoint attacks by an ever larger number of competitors, criminals, and abusive states, than previously thought.

-What is often unreported – but well known in top board rooms – is the impressively low cost and high scalability of carrying out such attacks.
-State tools like NSA Turbine and NSA FoxAcid, or their private equivalents like Hacking Team RCS, are capable of automated or semi-automated exploit and remote management of up to hundreds of thousands of exploited mobile devices.
+What is often unreported – but well known in top boardrooms – is the impressively low cost and high scalability of carrying out such attacks.
+State tools like NSA Turbine and NSA FoxAcid, or their private equivalents like Hacking Team RCS, are capable of the automated or semi-automated exploit and remote management of up to hundreds of thousands of exploited mobile devices.